tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

     1. Let the <em>l</em>th byte in _v_ be _W<sub>l</sub>_'s value for the <em>l</em>th byte in its _bytes_.
   1. Return _v_.

 NOTE 1: These are not "Runtime Semantics".
 Weak consistency models permit causality paradoxes and non-multiple copy atomic observable behavior that are not representable in the non-speculative step-by-step semantics labeled "Runtime Semantics" in ECMA262.
 Thought of another way, sequential evaluation of a single agent gives an initial partial ordering to ReadSharedMemory and WriteSharedMemory events.
-These events, and events from every other agent in the agent cluster, must be partially ordered with each other according to the rules above, and then the order must be validated .
+These events, and events from every other agent in the agent cluster, must be then partially ordered with each other according to invariants above to form candidate executions.
+Finally, these candidate executions must be validated to see which are allowed.
 ReadSharedMemory and WriteMemoryEvents are only well-defined when given an execution.

 NOTE 2: In an execution, a `"SeqCst"` ReadSharedMemory event _R_ that synchronizes-with a `"SeqCst"` WriteSharedMemory event _W_ means that _R_ reads-from a single _W_.
 This ensures access atomicity for synchronized atomic reads.